GaborJenei/disaster-response/README.md

 __Word Count__
 The number of words (scaled to 0-1) of each message was added as an additional feature to improve the model accuracy.

-Training Notes

-# TODO add a figure of the vocabulary size

 ## Classifier
 Support vector machine classifier was used for this project.
 The classifier was implemented in scikit-learns Pipeline object with the feature extraction process as a FuatureUnion.